Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Hanover must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, passing exams on grub biology, IPM, and environmental protection.
-10 contact hours of continuing education are needed every three years.
-Federal EPA registration is mandatory for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling.
-Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
-For large-scale applications, environmental impact assessments and IPM plans must be documented, with oversight from U.S. EPA Region 1.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates passing a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education—10 contact hours every 3 years—is required for license renewal.
+Federal EPA registration is necessary for restricted use pesticides (RUPs), and applicators must maintain detailed records of applications, weather, and population counts.
+Insurance requirements include a 1M minimum per occurrence and environmental impairment coverage.
+For large-scale or municipal contracts, bonding and workers compensation are also required.
+For more information, visit U.S. Environmental Protection Agency Region 1.

 Hanover Board of Health Guidelines for Safe Pesticide Application & Public Health Protection